Loading

 Cheat‑first detection

-Targets loaders, injected modules, and suspicious behaviour instead of random background apps or harmless overlays.
+Targets loaders, injected modules, and suspicious behaviour instead of random background apps or harmless overlays, so legit players stay clear.

 Transparent scan history

-Every scan is logged with timestamps, Steam identifiers, and final verdicts inside your AACGUARD panel.
+Every scan is logged with timestamps, Steam identifiers, and final verdicts inside your AACGUARD panel, giving admins a clear audit trail.

 Drop‑in for communities

-Designed to sit next to your existing CS:GO / CS 1.6 / CS2 stack without forcing you into a specific host or plugin system.
+Designed to sit next to your existing CS:GO / CS 1.6 / CS2 stack without forcing you into a specific host, plugin system, or closed ecosystem.

 How AACGUARD works